trucomanx/BSLID-Report/README.md

 # BiospeckleData-Templates
 Templates for the presentation and processing of biospeckle data.

 ## Directory structure
 * **Data-Template:** Has a template in Latex for the creation of a readme PDF file for the presentation of biospeckle data.
+Example [here](https://github.com/trucomanx/BiospeckleData-Templates/raw/master/Data-Template/readme.pdf).
 * **Processing-Template:** Has a set of examples, using the library BSLTL, for processing the biospeckle data.

 ## Cite